vacu9708/Study-records/Operating system/Memory management/readme.md

 ![image](https://user-images.githubusercontent.com/67142421/178162994-d644b1ff-6a79-4b3c-a1eb-4b96f1020cf8.png)<br>
 The entire list of free partitions is searched and the biggest hole possible is allocated.

-## Non-contiguous memory allocation
+# Non-contiguous memory allocation
 In **Non-contiguous memory allocation**, parts of a process can be allocated to different locations.<br>
 * **Paging** : a process is broken into fixed sized blocks called pages, which can cause internal fragmentation.
 * **Segmentation** : a process is broken in varying sized blocks called sections, which can cause external fragmentation.

-## Virtual memory
+# Virtual memory
 Usually used with the non-contiguous memory allocation<br>
-Main memory is expensive and not big, so a process needs to be able to be executed even if the whole process is not on the main memory.<br>
+Main memory is expensive and has limited space, so a process should be able to be executed even if the whole process is not on the main memory.<br>
 Virtual memory allows secondary memory to be able to be addressesd as though it were main memory.<br>

-## Page replacement
+# Page replacement
 **Demanding page** : to bring pages in the main memory only when they are required<br>
 Even if only required pages are moved onto main memory, main memory becomes full eventually.
 So, which page to remove for a new page to come in needs to be decided.